How To Use Shopify Lazy Loading To Boost Store Speed?

 Shopify can automatically handle lazy loading for certain elements, but customization can be done through themes or apps.
 So, remember to check theme documentation or third-party apps for more control and adhere to web performance best practices.

-How does lazy loading work?
+How does lazy loading work on Shopify?

 But how does it actually work?
 Here’s an overview of the process: